 You can limit the introductions to 30 or 45 seconds to keep the report out moving; if not, it can take 90 to 120 seconds per introduction.

-One key to the lighter side of this ice breaker exercise is to mix up the types of questions and have some fun with them.
-There may some personal, but not too invasive questions (i.e., How far do you drive to work?) along with questions that can tie to the person who is doing the asking.
+One key to the lighter side of these ice breaker questions is to mix up the types of questions and have some fun with them.
+There may some personal, but not too invasive questions (i.e., How far do you drive to work?) along with ice breaker questions that can tie to the person who is doing the asking.
 I once had a rather notorious beer drinker ask each person about favorite hangover remedies; he had a blast with it as did the people he was asking.

 For a first hand account about fun strategic planning activities and an experience with using this one in particular, Jan Harness, the Chief Creative Instigator, reports on her participation in this ice breaker exercise at an event we led.

 By the way, do you dream in color or black and white? – Mike Brown

 Yes, strategic planning can be fun . . . if you know the right ways to liven it up while still developing solid strategies!
 If you’re intrigued by the possibilities, download our FREE eBook, “11 Fun Ideas for Strategic Planning.”